 Mornings with Tolstoy – Day Four: Pilgrims

-My soul continues its journey By WILLIAM PRENTISS I had already begun contemplating death prior to my present state.
+By WILLIAM PRENTISS I had already begun contemplating death prior to my present state.
 When younger, healthy and virtually free of scars and the tissue that remains, death was something far into an unknown, never-to-be-reached future.
 Death was an occasional thought, sadly affecting others.
-At some point in my early forties, […]
+At some point in my early forties, after life had begun its […]

 Mornings with Tolstoy – Day Three